TuomoNieminen/covid19underreporting/Readme.md

 ## Contents

 - article.tex contains the LateX codes used to typeset the article.
-- data/table2.csv contains data related to the article.
+- data/table2.csv contains data included in the article.
-- code/example.R contains an example on how to apply the method intruduced.
-The example allows for approximate reproduction of the main results of the article, based on the public data/.
+- code/example.R contains an example on how to apply the method introduced to the data included.
+The example allows for approximate reproduction of the main results of the article, based on the aggregated data included in the article.